Equality impact assessments

 - Short summary explaining EIAs (PDF 239KB)

 We also do EIAs each year as part of our budget setting process.
-Get more information on setting our budget for 2016/17.
+The EIAs are available to download with the budget proposals.
+Get more information on setting our budget for 2017/18.

 If you have any questions or comments please email firstname.lastname@example.org